GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Experiments

 \textbf{1) In-dataset setting:} In this setting, the training and testing sets are partitioned within the same dataset, and the model is fine-tuned using few-shot samples.
-We employ SimGRACE, \citep{xia2022simgrace}, the most competitive pre-training strategy reported in EdgePrompt for pre-training and adopt seven different tuning mechanisms, including prompt-tuning methods such as GraphPrompt, All-In-One \citep{sun2023all}, GPF \citep{fang2023universal}, and GPF-plus \citep{fang2023universal}, as well as standard classifier training.
+We employ SimGRACE \citep{xia2022simgrace}, the most competitive pretraining strategy reported in EdgePrompt for pretraining and adopt seven different tuning mechanisms, including prompt-tuning methods such as GraphPrompt, All-In-One \citep{sun2023all}, GPF \citep{fang2023universal}, and GPF-plus \citep{fang2023universal} as well as standard classifier training.
+We also compare GraphVec with 2 graph representation methods, including the classical method GraphCL \citep{you2020graph} and the recent method GeMax \citep{sun2024learning}.

-\textbf{2) Cross-dataset setting:} This setting involves fine-tuning and testing on datasets that were unseen during the pre-training phase.
-Specifically, we adopt a leave-one-out strategy where each of the five datasets serves as the downstream target for testing, while the remaining four datasets are leveraged for pre-training.
-In cross domain setting we compared GraphVec-FM with 3 recent strong GFM baselines, GFT \citep{wang2024gft}, BRIDGE \citep{yuan2025much}, and RiemannGFM \citep{sun2025riemanngfm}, and 1 classic GNN \citep{kipf2016semi}.
-GraphVec-FM is pretrained and evaluated under this setting.
+\textbf{2) Cross-dataset setting:} This setting involves fine-tuning and testing on datasets that were unseen during the pretraining phase.
+Specifically, we adopt a leave-one-out strategy where each of the five datasets serves as the downstream target for testing, while the remaining four datasets are leveraged for pretraining.
+In cross domain setting we compared GraphVec with 3 recent strong GFM baselines, GFT \citep{wang2024gft}, BRIDGE \citep{yuan2025much}, and RiemannGFM \citep{sun2025riemanngfm}, and 1 classic GNN \citep{kipf2016semi}.
+GraphVec is pretrained and evaluated under this setting.

-To further evaluate the transferability of GraphVec-FM in different domains, we conduct more experiments on 4 social network datasets, including COLLAB, REDDIT-BINARY, IMDB-BINARY, IMDB-MULTI and 3 computer vision datasets including Letter-med, COIL-RAG and Cuneiform using GraphVec-FM pre-trained on 5 bio-chemical datasets mentioned above.
-The results are compared with BRIDGE \citep{yuan2025much}, ProNoG \citep{yu2025non} and EdgePrompt+ \citep{fu2025edge}.
+To further evaluate the transferability of GraphVec in different domains, we conduct more experiments on 4 social network datasets, including COLLAB, REDDIT-BINARY, IMDB-BINARY, IMDB-MULTI and 3 computer vision datasets including Letter-med, COIL-RAG and Cuneiform using GraphVec pretrained on 5 bio-chemical datasets mentioned above.
+Our GraphVec is compared with 2 graph prompt based methods: ProNoG \citep{yu2025non} and EdgePrompt+ \citep{fu2025edge}, 2 LLM-based GFMs: OFA \citep{liu2023one} and GOFA \citep{konggofa}, and 4 non-LLM-based GFMs: GFT \citep{wang2024gft}, SAMGPT \citep{yu2025samgpt}, BRIDGE \citep{yuan2025much}, and RiemannGFM \citep{sun2025riemanngfm}.
+For a fairer graph-level comparison, we additionally equip GFT and RiemannGFM with DiffPool \citep{ying2018hierarchical} as an advanced pooling mechanism.
 More details about the settings and datasets can be found in Appendix \ref{exp_set} and \ref{datasets}.